 What are Administrative Controls?
-Definition and Workplace Impact
+Definition and PHS Workplace Impact

-Under ISO 45003 and the National Standard, Administrative Controls are the third level in the Hierarchy of Controls.
-They are used when a hazard cannot be reasonably eliminated or substituted.
-The standards emphasize that these controls must be:
+Under CSA Z1003 and ISO 45003, these controls are the third level in the Hierarchy of Controls.
+They are deployed when a hazard cannot be reasonably eliminated.
+The Standard emphasizes that for these controls to be effective, they must be documented within a PHS-IMS and subject to regular audit cycles.

 Administrative Controls are only as strong as their enforcement.
 A "Right to Disconnect" policy is not a control if managers continue to call employees on their time off; it is merely a document.
-True administrative control requires leadership accountability to ensure the "way work is done" actually changes.
+True administrative control requires leadership accountability to ensure the "way work is done" actually changes—moving from policy-on-paper to lived practice.

 iMindify Services